binalyze/air-mcp/README.md

 - **Update Note in Case** - Update an existing note in a specific case.
 - **Delete Note from Case** - Delete a note from a case by its ID.
 - **Export Cases** - Export cases data from the system.
+- **Export Case Notes** - Export notes for a specific case by its ID.

 ## Overview